TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-3-Deployment/Day-1/Lesson-2.rst

 By the end of this lesson, you should have completed the following:

-* Choose a technical workflow for your project (stages)
-* Understand how distributed collaboration works
+* Create Git Branch
+* Create a Pull Request
+* Approve a Pull Request